Ledragon/pi-vision-histogram/symbol-creation-guide.md

   @Input() pathPrefix: string;
 }
 ```
+The component class must specify all inputs the component expects.
+This sample shows two types of inputs:
-#### Config property inputs
+* Configuration property inputs

-The `fgColor` and `bkColor` inputs are associated with the configuration properties defined in the `generalConfig` field of the `ExtensionLibrary` class in [`module.ts`](src/module.ts).
-When end user changes a configuration option from the config pane, the value for the associated input variable will change accordingly.
+    The `fgColor` and `bkColor` inputs are associated with the configuration properties defined in the `generalConfig` property of the `ExtensionLibrary` class in the [`module.ts`](src/module.ts) file.
+When a user changes a configuration option from the configuration pane, the value of the associated input variable changes accordingly.
->Note: the input variable name should match the string defined in the `propName` property of the `configProps` and both should use camel case.
+   >Note: The input variable name should match the string defined in the `propName` property of the `configProps` property and both should use camel case.

-### System Property inputs
+* System property inputs

-The `data` and `pathPrefix` inputs are system-level inputs associated with the `inputs` of the `ExtensionLibrary` in [`module.ts`](src/module.ts). `data` is one of the special input names which will be bound the real-time PI data by the application.
-To further configure how this symbol interacts with PI Vision we must provide additional metadata about this symbol outside the component.
-This is done when we register the symbol with PI Vision.
-Whenever PI Vision gets real-time data updates, a slice of data will flow into the component through the `data` input.
+    The `data` and `pathPrefix` inputs are system-level inputs associated with the `inputs` property of the `ExtensionLibrary` class in the [`module.ts`](src/module.ts) file:

+    * `data` is a special input name that the application binds to the real-time PI System data.
+When you register the symbol with PI Vision, you must provide additional metadata to configure how this symbol interacts with PI Vision.
+Whenever PI Vision receives real-time data updates, a slice of data will flow into the component through the `data` input.
 The input data is "shaped" to help visualize the data in the component.
-The data shape, together with other data parameters are defined in the `dataParams` field in the symbol description in `ExtensionLibrary`. `pathPrefix` is another system input that contains a url prefix. `pathPrefix` could be used to locate static files, e.g. thumbnails, when building a custom symbol.
+The data shape, together with other data parameters, are defined in the `dataParams` property in the symbol description in the `ExtensionLibrary` class.

+    * `pathPrefix` is a system input that contains a URL prefix.
+You can use the `pathPrefix` input to locate static files, such as images, when building a custom symbol.

 ### Constructor
 ```typescript